Last updated: May 9, 2026 | Originally published: April 18, 2026 | By Daniel Etheridge, CRNASchool.com

 What the Otterbein Closure Means for You

-If you’re a current Otterbein SRNA: The program remains fully accredited by COA, and your degree carries the same weight as every class before yours.
-Graduates from the Class of 2026 will be eligible to sit the NBCRNA National Certification Examination exactly as expected.
+The program remains fully accredited by COA through closure, and your degree carries the same weight as every Otterbein cohort before yours.

-If you’re a hiring manager or anesthesia group: The last Otterbein-trained CRNAs enter the workforce in summer 2026.
-After that, Ohio-trained CRNAs will come from the remaining eight programs.
+The last Otterbein-trained CRNAs enter the workforce in summer 2026.
+After that, Ohio-trained graduates will come from the remaining programs in the state directory.

 Ohio CRNA School Alternatives (Currently Enrolling)

-- Ohio University–OhioHealth CRNA Program — Newer program (2024) serving central/southern Ohio
+- Ohio University–OhioHealth CRNA Program — newer program serving central/southern Ohio with the OhioHealth network

-- Lourdes University CRNA Program — Northwest Ohio, serving the Toledo region
+- Lourdes University CRNA Program — northwest Ohio, serving the Toledo region

 Where Should Former Otterbein Applicants Apply Instead?